ptwu/distributed-texasholdem/README.md

 ![1.0.0](https://img.shields.io/badge/version-1.0.0-blue.svg)
 ![CI](https://github.com/ptwu/distributed-texasholdem/workflows/CI/badge.svg)

+Play at https://poker.peterwu.dev.
+Note that the site has to cold start because I'm a college student who doesn't want to pay for more dynos on Heroku.

 Using `socket.io`, `Node.js`, and `express` to make a distributed poker game.
 Allows for multiple gameplay rooms simultaneously across different devices.